fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 The width of a type design will alter not just how it feels but also what it is useful for.
 The example on the right is from a text face.
-The example on the left is from a display design meant to be eye catching.
+The example on the left is from a display design meant to be eye-catching.
 Letters that are more narrow than the text face example are also possible and can be used to save space or to fit more text in a smaller space.

 ### Width regularity versus variability